The Church of Jesus Christ of Latter-day Saints in Arizona: Missions

 On March 7, 1943, the Navajo-Zuni Mission was organized, and specialized with teaching Native Americans in their language.
 This was renamed the Southwest Indian Mission on January 1, 1949, and again the New Mexico-Arizona Mission on October 10, 1972.
 It was discontinued and transferred into the Arizona Phoenix Mission on July 1, 1984.

 On August 1, 1969, the Arizona Mission was organized from the California South Mission, and was renamed the Arizona Tempe Mission on June 20, 1974.

-As of February 2023, Arizona was now home to six missions.